Skip to Main Content

 Chat

-Understand that Moodle Chat allows for text-based synchronous chats with others in the course.
-(Contrast this with Moodle Forums, which offer text-based asynchronous chats with others in the course.)
+Moodle Chat allows for text-based synchronous chats with others in the course.
 Potential uses include hosting scheduled office hours or meeting real-time with your class when not everyone has broadband internet access to support video conferencing.
 To utilize this feature, do the following:

 2. Click add an activity or resource and choose chat.